2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ![LNP201](assets/en/28.webp)

-Even if, in this case, Bob has no economic interest in trying to cheat, if he does so anyway, Alice also benefits from symmetric protection, offering her the same guarantees.
+Even if, in this case, Bob has no economic interest in cheating, if he does so anyway, Alice also benefits from symmetric protection, which offers her the same guarantees.

 **What should you take away from this chapter?**